-The use of the EVV system is mandatory for all supported employment services except supported employment transportation.
-The EVV system requires the electronic check in/out in LaSRS® or another EVV system approved by BHSF and OCDD.
+The use of the Electronic Visit Verification (EVV) system is mandatory for all Supported Employment Services except Supported Employment transportation.
+The EVV system requires the electronic check in/out in the Louisiana Services Reporting System (LaSRS®) or another EVV system approved by BHSF and OCDD.